popphp/pop-mail/README.md

 `pop-mail` is the main mail component for the Pop PHP Framework.
 It provides a robust set of features to manage the many aspects of sending and receiving mail over the internet.
 It provides functionality for the following:

+- **Messages**
+  - Create mail messages with multiple mime types and attachments
+  - Save mail messages to be sent later
 - **Mail Transports**
-  - Manage creating and sending email messages with multiple mime types and attachments from a server-to-server application connection*
+  - Manage sending email messages from a server-to-server application connection*
   - Send emails to a queue of recipients, with individual message customization
-  - Save emails to be sent later
   - The available mail transports are interchangeable:
     - **Mailgun Transport**: utilizes the Mailgun API
     - **Sendgrid Transport**: utilizes the Sendgrid API